 St John’s Wort Tea

 Steep one teaspoonful of dried, and crushed flowers of St John’s Wort in 2,5 dl near-boiling water and leave it covered for 15 minutes.
 Strain the liquid and optionally sweeten it with honey.
 Drink several times a day and before going to bed for six weeks.

 Lavender as Natural Antidepressants

 This herb is one with the most relaxing effects.
 Relaxing spa lavender oil provides restful sleep.
 If you want instantly to remove sleeplessness, anxiety, migraine, headaches, nervousness, and irritability drink tea made from dried flowers.
 It also helps to alleviate depression.
-Don’t use lavender if you take other antidepressants prescribed by your doctor.
+Don’t use lavender if you take other natural mood booster prescribed by your doctor.

 Steep two teaspoonfuls of lavender flowers in 2 dl near-boiling water and leave it covered for 10 minutes.
 Strain the liquid and optionally sweeten it with honey.
 Drink two cups a day, one of which before going to bed.